-The amenities vary in size and layout on each level, so they would all come with their own advantages and challenges.
-Ultimately the goal was to have the design be consistent throughout the whole centre with a few special features in the large hero blocks.
+The overall goal was to have the design be consistent throughout the whole centre with a few special features in the large hero blocks

 The concept for the male and female amenities was intended to be classic and timeless with a bit of unexpected through the features and detailing.
 The intention was to represent Blacktown with its rich and multicultural heritage in some way, so historical images from the area were incorporated into the design.